Plotting and Intervals

 Interactive rgl rendering and rugs

 When rgl is installed, plot methods can also render interactive 3D surfaces via renderer = "rgl".
 That gives you a manipulable display: drag with the mouse to rotate and use the scroll wheel to zoom.
-The same plotting surface now also supports 1D/2D rugs via plot.rug = TRUE.
+The same plotting surface now also supports 1D/2D rugs and data-overlay controls via the direct data_rug and data_overlay arguments.

 These are best viewed in RStudio, where the interactive surface appears in the Viewer pane rather than the Plot pane.